 Small breed dogs pack a lot of personality into their compact little bodies.
 For some, that excess spills over into a need to entertain and perform for the crowd.
 Many breeds feature in popular films as they are easy to train – and eager to please.

 - Havanese: The Havanese originated in Cuba, coming over from Spain in the 18th century.
 They don’t get more than 11.5 inches tall, and they have a weather-proof hair coat that requires daily grooming.
 Natural “hams,” these dogs provide hours of entertainment, and they are easy to train.
 They’ll even learn how to swim if you’re up to the task!

 - Bichon Frise: The Bichon was a regular performer, entertaining royals and circus-goers alike.
 When they’re not putting on a show, they have a quiet demeanor.
 If you have allergies, their fluffy white coat doesn’t shed (pretty cool if you don’t have allergies!).

 - Boston Terrier: Ever seen a Boston’s naturally big grin?
 This small breed has a clown’s personality.
 They love to make you laugh.
 As sweet as Boston cream pie, be prepared to withstand the gassy nature that comes with this dog’s brachycephalic face.

 Looking for a regal Pekingese to lounge on your couch?

 How about a Miniature Pinscher to patrol the fence of your yard?

-No matter your dream, there is a small breed dog out there waiting for you.
+No matter your dream, there is are small dogs out there waiting for you.
 With a little research, a tiny bit of picture perusing, and a small amount of planning, you can easily find the best furry friend for your lifestyle.